 The 50,000 watt blowtorch is equally as comical with their website.

 Again, nothing about injuries to Karlsson, Hertl, or Couture.
 Nothing about the COVID-19 impact on the Sharks or NHL.
 If it wasn’t for the unrest brought about by the murder of George Floyd, I’d doubt there would be a single Sharks article on the website from 2020.

 The bottom line is if you want to read about team teal, there are many reliable options to choose from with the exception of the painfully outdated local sports talk websites.
 But if you want to hear live San Jose Sharks talk, your best bets are listening to the NHL Network on SiriusXM or listening to a feed of the flagship radio station of the opposing team on game day.

 It’s insanely obvious that any solid and regular Sharks coverage San Jose fans can expect is either coming from the written word or podcasts.
 Whether it’s the offerings from TealTownUSA, Ted Ramey’s Morning Tide, or any of the other Sharks-related podcasts available on the interwebs, at least there is a lot more for fans to choose from today than there was just a few years ago.
 It’s also great seeing so many more writers covering San Jose’s NHL team.
 Try them all out and support the ones that appeal to your Sharks fandom.
-And, of course, follow the San Jose Sharks social media channels to see the content they produce with host Jon Root.

 What’s your favorite site to read about the Sharks?
 Leave it in the comments below.